-- c.
-Title Pawn.
-A pawn shop. - d.
+- d.
 Check Cashing.
-A facility that provides one or more of the following and has general retail sales constituting less than 75% of the total annual revenue generated on the premises: - i.
-An amount of money that is equal to the face of the check or the amount specified in the written authorization for an electronic transfer of money, less any fee charged for the transaction; - ii.
+A facility that provides one or more of the following and has general retail sales constituting less than 75% of the total annual revenue generated on the premises: - An amount of money that is equal to the face of the check or the amount specified in the written authorization for an electronic transfer of money, less any fee charged for the transaction; - ii.
 An agreement not to cash a check or execute an electronic transfer of money for a specified period of time; or - iii.
 The cashing of checks, warrants, drafts, money orders, or other commercial paper for compensation by any person or entity for a fee.